gohstsystems00100101/FabledWarriors/README.md

 # MysticWarriors
- A side-scrolling platform video game.
+ A video game based on characters from Aesop's fables.